- Video recording of 2021 YSR Information Session

 A police background check is required upon acceptance to the York-Seneca Rehabilitation Services Certificate Program.
 Contact Police Reference Check Program for more information.
-Please email the Program Assistant or phone (416) 736 - 5117 if you have any questions.
+Please email the YSR Program or phone (416) 736 - 5117 if you have any questions.

 Frequently Asked Questions